laravel/vite-plugin/docs/vite.md

 })
 ```

 Entry points may also be TypeScript, JSX, or TSX files.
-You may also include your own additional Vite configuration, such as the common `@` resolve alias above.
+You can also include your own additional Vite configuration, such as the common `@` resolve alias above.

 The compiled entry point can be loaded using the `@vite` Blade directive, typically within the `<head>` of your main layout file: